-More than £7.50 from each £10 shirt goes directly towards funding NGOs working to provide legal aid and other vital services.
+More than £7.50 from each £10 shirt (or £8.10 from your £12 shirt) goes directly towards funding NGOs working to provide legal aid and other vital services.

 As students, we're experts at cost-cutting.
 We all work remotely and so avoid renting office space; this means that our administrative costs are staggeringly low.
 Thanks to our national network of student volunteers, we're able to courier shirts by hand to cut down on delivery costs, and to negotiate event spaces for free.

-All of our t-shirts are ethically manufactured, with WRAP and OEKO-TEX certifications.
+All of our t-shirts are ethically manufactured, with our 2020 collection being 100% organic.
 At SolidariTee, we believe that we can't fight for a better world without respecting the earth we live in, so we reduce waste as much as possible.
 We post shirts from our online shop in recycled wrapping paper and reduce single-use plastics at our events.

 SolidariTee seeks out the most sustainable and long-term NGOs to support so that the change that you make lasts.

-A volunteer translator on the ground in Thessaloniki sees 30 to 40 asylum seekers a day – and your £10 funds a day's food and accommodation for two volunteer translators.
+A volunteer translator on the ground in Thessaloniki sees 30 to 40 asylum seekers a day – just one t-shirt funds a day's food and accommodation for two volunteer translators.